pwknoch/a-website/readme.md

     - [ ] the fully corrupted stage (after pressing the button)

 2048
 - [ ] Add rewind feature?
 Could be fun.
+(Note for rewind feature.
+Store serializedGameState in temporary variable at start of game loop.
+Only save it to global variable when movedAtAll is true.)
 - [ ] Fix formatting...
 - [X] Add fail state.
 - [X] Add additional difficulty?
 Occasionally add a 4 instead of a 2.